 Whether it’s a renovation or a new build, talk to your licenced plumber at the start of your project to help you scope out what your household will need.
 There’s nothing worse than investing in a system that can’t cope with your demand, or a unit that’s warranty is void due to not being installed by a licenced plumber.

-If you’re looking for more further information on the differing technologies available, visit the Thermann website for how each innovative unit can work for you.
+If you’re looking for further information on the different technologies available, visit the Thermann website for how each innovative unit can work for you.